esraneuhofer/Classic-Arcade-Game-Clone/README.md

 ######Project Overview

-Project #3 of Udacity's Nanodegree Programm
+Project #3 of Udacity's Nanodegree Programm.
+"You will be provided visual assets and a game loop engine; using these tools you must add a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger."

 ##Game Info